tomjan0/employee-management-app/README.md

 ## Run locally

-First you have to install dependencies, by running `npm install`.
+First you have to install dependencies by running `npm install`.
 Note that it requires Node.js.
-Then un `ng serve` for a dev server and navigate to `http://localhost:4200/`.
+Then run `ng serve` for a dev server and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.